-Volunteers can participate in any and all volunteer opportunities that are posted in any of our volunteer teams.
-We don't require volunteers to pick one thing and one thing only.
 We encourage volunteers to participate in all opportunities that interest them.
 However, please understand that it takes our staff time and energy to train volunteers.
-This is why we ask for a minimum commitment of one volunteer shift a month for six months.
+This is why we ask volunteers to pick one area to start their volunteer service.
+Once trained in that area, volunteers can move to other areas.